 Encumbrance Report and Lapsing of Appropriations (APS 018)

 Amounts obligated for goods or services actually rendered or provided to the agency by the end of the reporting period but for which the agency has not yet made payment should be recorded as accounts payable.

 Over encumbering of an appropriation should be avoided.
 Amounts obligated for goods or services through contractual obligations should be encumbered according to Texas Attorney General Opinion Numbers 0-2815(1940), V-1139 (1950); WW-40 (1957) and WW-978 (1961).
 For purposes of the Binding Encumbrances and Payables Certification, an outstanding encumbrance is defined as a contract, agreement or other action that legally obligates state funds.

 Encumbrances differ from payables.
-Encumbrances are commitments for goods made before the end of the reporting period, but the actual receipt of the good does not occur until after the end of the reporting period (Nov.
+Encumbrances are commitments for goods or services made before the end of the reporting period, but the actual receipt of the good or service does not occur until after the end of the reporting period (Nov.
 30, Feb.
 28/29, May 31 or Aug.
 31).

 An encumbrance is for actual contracts awarded, not anticipated contracts or contracts under negotiation.
 For example, funds dedicated for construction but not yet awarded would not be reported as an encumbrance.
 The implementation of GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, in fiscal 2012 replaced the need to reserve fund balance for encumbrances.
 The allocation of fund balance, including encumbrances, should now be reflected as Assigned or Committed.
 Please refer to Fund Balance/Net Position: Governmental Funds on the AFR website for detailed instructions.